Lelani82/Terminal-App-Assessment/README.md

 ### Evidence of ​our app idea and brainstorming sessions

+We considered a couple of different app ideas but ultimately chose the shopping list because:

+● It was something we could both potentially use and

+● Due to time constraints, we dismissed the other larger, more complex apps

+Screenshots can be viewed in docs/1-brainstorming folder

+[brainstorming] (../docs/1-brainstorming/brainstorming-session)

-● Please view the screenshots folder
+Please view the screenshots folder

 ### User stories of our App Design